bbc/psammead/packages/components/psammead-story-promo/README.md

 # psammead-story-promo - [![Known Vulnerabilities](https://snyk.io/test/github/bbc/psammead/badge.svg?targetFile=packages%2Fcomponents%2Fpsammead-story-promo%2Fpackage.json)](https://snyk.io/test/github/bbc/psammead?targetFile=packages%2Fcomponents%2Fpsammead-story-promo%2Fpackage.json) [![Dependency Status](https://david-dm.org/bbc/psammead.svg?path=packages/components/psammead-story-promo-list)](https://david-dm.org/bbc/psammead?path=packages/components/psammead-story-promo-list) [![peerDependencies Status](https://david-dm.org/bbc/psammead/peer-status.svg?path=packages/components/psammead-story-promo-list)](https://david-dm.org/bbc/psammead?path=packages/components/psammead-story-promo-list&type=peer) [![Storybook](https://raw.githubusercontent.com/storybooks/story-promo/master/badge/badge-storybook.svg?sanitize=true)](https://bbc.github.io/psammead/?path=/story/story-promo--default) [![GitHub license](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/bbc/psammead/blob/latest/LICENSE) [![npm version](https://img.shields.io/npm/v/@bbc/psammead-story-promo.svg)](https://www.npmjs.com/package/@bbc/psammead-story-promo) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/bbc/psammead/blob/latest/CONTRIBUTING.md)

+## ⛔️ This is an alpha component ⛔️

+This component is currently tagged as alpha and is not suitable for production use.
+Following the passing of an accessibility review this component will be marked as ready for production and the alpha tag removed.

 ## Description

 The `StoryPromo` component is designed to be used on 'index' pages, which are pages that link to other articles/stories.
 It supports having an image on the left of the promo with info on the right.
 This info can be any collection of nodes, however typically these would be a headline, text summary and timestamp.